My practice is limited primarily to two areas, driver's license reinstatement and DUI. My background affords you a unique perspective.

 For 15 years, I heard driver's license cases as a contractual hearing officer for the Secretary of State (DMV).
-I previously represented insurance companies defending worker's compensation and personal injury cases.
-These experiences have provided me with the opportunity to understand how the opposing side thinks and operates.
+This experiences has provided me with the opportunity to understand how the opposing side thinks and operates.

 - DUI & DWI

 - Traffic Tickets

 - Free Consultation

 Initial telephone consultation with experienced and knowledgeable staff.
 I will follow up.